 What’s in a Name?

-We have been unable to determine the origin of the street name “Caroline.”
+We have been unable to determine definitively the origin of the street name "Caroline".
 Other nearby streets took their names from individuals prominent in local affairs.
 Corcoran Street got its name from William Wilson Corcoran, one of the founders of the Corcoran & Riggs Bank, the predecessor of the recently departed Riggs Bank.
 George Washington Riggs, the other founding partner in the Corcoran & Riggs Bank, gave his name to Riggs Street and Place.
-Wallach Place takes its name from Richard Wallach, the mayor of Washington during the Civil War.[1]
-And Willard Street was named for Henry A Willard, who platted that square in 1868.[2]
+Wallach Place takes its name from Richard Wallach, the mayor of Washington during the Civil War.

 Blanket permission for downloading and reproduction for personal use is given.